pivotal/docs-tap/scc/parameters-reference.hbs.md

 ### MavenArtifact

-Used when carrying pre-built Java artifacts, it makes the artifact available to further resources in the supply chain as a tarball which can then be wrapped as a container image for further deployment.
+When carrying pre-built Java artifacts, `MavenArtifact` makes the artifact available to further resources in the supply chain as a tarball.
+You can wrap the tarball as a container image for further deployment.

 Differently from `git` and `image`, its configuration is solely driven by